mlibrary/http-responses/README.md

 # HTTP responses

-A simple site for rendering pages relating to HTTP response status codes.
+A site for rendering pages relating to HTTP response status codes.

 ## 🚀 Quick start